 It provides a central location to store all your company media files like videos, images, GIFs, PDFs, and more, thanks to its robust content management capabilities.
 All of the content is easily searchable, making it readily available to anyone who needs it.

 Bit provides a common workplace for knowledge workers and experienced executives to collaborate with employees, share their knowledge, brainstorm ideas, store digital assets, and innovate together.
-One can use bit’s pre-designed templates to write executive summaries, white papers, business one pagers, case studies and lot more.
+One can use bit’s pre-designed templates to write executive summaries, white papers, business one-pagers, case studies, and a lot more.

 The best part is that this knowledge is safely secured in your workspaces and can be shared (or kept private) with anyone in your organization!